When Neandertals migrated to open areas, they built structures out of wood,

 site.

-back to 47,600 years ago.
-This was recently discovered along with burnt
+stalagmite," dating back to 47,600 years ago.
+This was recently discovered along

-it is hoped that it will shed new light on Neandertal communication and
+but it is hoped that it will shed new light on Neandertal communication and use